Impedance transforming networks convert the load impedance into smaller values to make the circuit power-efficient.

 The output power is enhanced with the incorporation of the L-match network.
-The power enhancement ratio is as follows:

 In power amplifiers, antennas, and antenna filters used in RF and microwave circuits, L-match circuits with impedance transforming properties can be inserted to ensure maximum power transfer to the load.
 The L-match network is one example of an impedance transforming network, however, there are a variety of such networks available to transform load impedance to smaller values.
 When working on RF and microwave systems, make sure that an impedance transformation network is incorporated to achieve power-efficient circuit operation.